ego-lay-atman-bay/blender-extension-builder/README.md

                         path to blender manifest
   -d DIST, --dist DIST  override dist folder
   -cp311, --ensure-cp311
-                        Renames any instance of "cp##" in wheels to "cp311" to make blender not ignore it.
-You won't have to use this with blender
+                        Renames any instance of "cp##" in wheels to "cp311" to make blender
+                        not ignore it.
+You won't have to use this with blender 4.3.1, but
-                        4.3.1, but is an issue in 4.3.0 and 4.2.4 LTS.
+                        is an issue in 4.3.0 and 4.2.4 LTS.
   -a, --all-wheels      Download all wheels packages for all platforms.
-May result in
+May result in large
-                        large file sizes.
+                        file sizes.
   --split-platforms     Build a separate package for each platform.
 Adding the platform as
                         a file name suffix (before the extension).
 This can be useful to
                         reduce the upload size of packages that bundle large platform-
                         specific modules (``*.whl`` files).
+  --python PYTHON_VERSION
+                        Python version to use.
+Defaults to the python version the minimum
+                        blender version uses (most likely 3.11).

 Install options:
   Options for installing.
 If --install is omitted, all of these will be ignored.